microsoft/azure-iot-developer-kit/docs/_docs/apis/ota.md

 int OTAApplyNewFirmware(int fwSize, uint16_t crc16Checksum);
 ```

-> Apply the new firmware, after reboot the Device will update to the new version.
+> Apply the new firmware, after reboot the device will update to the new version.
 >
 > #### Parameters
 >